GoogleCloudPlatform/ai-on-gke/ray-on-gke/rayservice-examples/README.md

-# Serve meta llama2 (7b, 13b), llama2 70b quantized, falcon 7b or falcon40 quantized models
+# Serve meta llama2 7b, llama2 70b quantized, falcon 7b-instruct or falcon 40b-instruct quantized models

 Use `RayService` and `ray-llm`, which manages a Ray Cluster to load your models for inferencing